institutional-grammar-pl/ig-tagger/README.md

 ### Comparison of results
 Comparison between files (e.g. for quality/error assessment) is possible via other tools such as (`diff` - command line tool, [diffchecker](https://www.diffchecker.com) - web tool)

+# Contributions

+The tool is based on the results of previous work on Institutional Grammar annotation:
+1. Group project for the previous version of IG syntax and Polish language - [link](https://github.com/rzepinskip/ig-annotator)
+2. Work by Aleksandra Wichrowska on developing rules for English language and new IG 2.0 syntax - [link](https://github.com/airi314/annotator/tree/master)